 Pompey in the Community (PitC) is the charitable arm of Portsmouth Football Club.
-Last season, across Portsmouth and the surrounding area, more than 38,200 people directly benefited from our programmes.
+Last season, across Portsmouth and the surrounding area, more than 38,200 people directly benefited from their programmes.

-The club is the heartbeat of the city so PitC’s work is vital.
+The club is the heartbeat of the city, so PitC’s work is vital.
 Many clubs talk of being ‘community clubs’ but this is truly the case with Pompey, who offer an innovative range of coaching, inclusion, health and disability programmes.
-We recognise that through the power of football, and more specifically Pompey, we can really impact the lives of local people.
+They recognise that through the power of football, and more specifically Pompey, they can really impact the lives of local people.

-Pompey is widely recognised as having innovative and imaginative programmes that make a real impact and over the coming years, we plan many more initiatives to work with our community in new and exciting ways.
+Pompey are widely recognised as having innovative and imaginative programmes that make a real impact and over the coming years, the plan is for many more initiatives to work with the community in new and exciting ways.

-We deliver a wide range of sports-related projects and educational programmes throughout Portsmouth, Gosport and Fareham, Leigh Park and Havant, West Sussex, Petersfield and Liphook and the Isle of Wight; meeting and exceeding the standards usually expected of a professional football club.
+A wide range of sports-related projects and educational programmes are delivered throughout Portsmouth, Gosport and Fareham, Leigh Park and Havant, West Sussex, Petersfield and Liphook and the Isle of Wight – meeting and exceeding the standards usually expected of a professional football club.

 Director of Community Projects: Clare Martin

 Phone: (023) 9277 6822

 As a community club, we are committed to helping local charities wherever we can.
-The club receives hundreds of requests each season from both local and national organisations and there are limitations to what and how much can be given.
+The club receives thousands of requests each season, from both local and national organisations, and there are limitations to how we can assist.